cdmandrews/cdmandrews.github.io/3301/weekly/week-12-notes.md

 ## Big picture

-This week, you're working on wrapping your heads around the first project.
+This week, you're working on wrapping your heads around the second project.
 To help you do that, we'll write a common genre: **the proposal**.

 A proposal (in some fields it might be called a *pitch*) is usually an offer or bid to do something for someone.
 Proposals might be invited, or they might be unsolicited.
 Often, proposals are written in response to a "Request for Proposals" or RFP.
 Whichever the case, and whatever its specific details, **a proposal is a persuasive document that describes the goals and methods of a project clearly as part of making a case for the reader to approve the project**.